jart/scriptus/docs/userguide.md

  *   `CommandLine` sends all `ask()`s and `listen()`s to a simple command-line interface, where the local user can respond.
 This will shortly be replaced with an in-browser, per-user equivalent.

  *   `Twitter` is used to interact with users on Twitter.
-For this to work you need to lin Scriptus to Twitter on the 'connect' page.
+For this to work you need to link Scriptus to Twitter on the 'connect' page.

 ##A note on Twitter